 If you use large, high-resolution images, your website will be slow.
 Every single time a page loads, the images have to be retrieved from the server and loaded onto the page.
 If you can make them smaller and more compact – by using a plugin, or in some other way – then your pages will load faster.

-The above five things are just the tip of the iceberg when it comes to optimising your website’s page load speed.
+The above five things are just the tip of the iceberg when it comes to optimizing your website’s page load speed.
 Do your own research, and if you still aren’t sure, consider contracting the services of a professional web designer to speed your site up – it will be worth it!